-First, you need to calculate your debt so you can see what you're up against.
-To get a precise debt-to-income ratio, you need to divide your total monthly debt payments by your monthly gross income.
+First, calculate your debt so you can see what you're up against.
+To get a precise debt-to-income ratio, divide your total monthly debt payments by your monthly gross income.
 A ratio of 39% to 50% is high.
-Anything above that is dangerous.
-Remember too much debt can hurt your credit score.
+Anything above that is cause for concern.
+Remember, too much debt can hurt your credit score.

 Now keeping your budget in mind, you should allocate some of your remaining monthly funds toward exceeding your minimum payments.
 Then, you have a choice to make – which balance do you pay off first?
-You can start by paying off the debt with the lowest balance, which will give you a sense of accomplishment, or by paying off the debt with the highest interest rate to save more money.
-Once you’ve made your decision, the next step is to start making the payments.
-Once you pay off one balance, roll that payment into the next item.
+You can start by paying off the debt with the lowest balance, which will give you a sense of accomplishment, or by paying off the debt with the highest interest rate to save money.
+Once you’ve made your decision, start making the payments.
+Once you pay off one balance, add that payment amount to the next item.

 Paying bills on time is essential.
 Some creditors charge daily interest.
 So, if you pay them early, you can save a lot of money.
 That method also makes sure that your bills are paid before the money gets spent in other places.